hosaka/selfhosted/README.md

 ### Configuration

+All applications are configured with a single [default.env](default.env).
+This env file is encrypted using [SOPS](https://getsops.io/docs/) and must be decrypted first before it can be used: `sops decrypt default.env > .env`.

-All applications are configured with a single `.env` file.
-See [default.env](default.env).
-Services can be disabled by commenting them out from the include list in `compose.yml`.
+Individual services can be disabled by commenting them out from the include list in `compose.yml`.

 ## Backups